Last modified on May 2021

 – Consult a doctor when diarrhoea either persists beyond 2 to 3 days or is accompanied by symptoms like fever, bloody or black stools, severe stomach ache or rectal pain.

-– Most times, the reason behind the symptoms and the reason for loose motion during pregnancy is nothing to be alarmed about and easily taken care of.
-Do not self-diagnose or treat when you experience the symptoms of loose motion during pregnancy, as leaving them unattended could impact foetal health.
+– Most times, the reason behind the symptoms during pregnancy for loose motionis nothing to be alarmed about and easily taken care of.
+Do not self-diagnose or treat when you experience these symptoms, as leaving them unattended could impact foetal health.

 Labour that is induced before 37 weeks of pregnancy is known as preterm labour.
 There are certain signs that could indicate it, but not necessarily mean that you’re going into preterm labour.
 They are: